NiharSrikakolapu3/Fake_NewsDetector/README.md

 # Fake Political News Detection App

 ## Overview
-This project is a simple and effective Fake News Detection system focusing on political headlines and articles.
+This project is  an end-to-end Fake News Detection system focusing on political headlines and articles.
 It uses machine learning models—Logistic Regression and Random Forest—with GloVe word embeddings to classify news as **Real** or **Fake**.
 The app is user-friendly and comes with:

 - Analyzing user-input headlines or live political news
 - Showing predictions with confidence scores